raae/queen.raae.codes/content/emails-olavea/2022-01-18-free-focus/index.md

 Every time I got distracted, I could take a quick look at my paper.
 But because I KNEW my paper was there, I relaxed and stayed focused enough to remember that I was on «T. type» and get back to coding.
 I remember this happening several times 💪😺.

+&nbsp;
 💪😺👍

-Keep your skill-builder-ship afloat this week!
+Keep your skill-building-ship afloat this week!

-🔧⛵🏴‍☠️
+⛵🔧🏴‍☠️

+&nbsp;
 Ola Vea
 Cap'n of his own skill-builder-ship